Medical cannabis for NFL players, decriminalization of CBD in Mexico, and CBD for Pets lead our headlines this week.

 According to the article, “Things could be changing.
 A bill moving through the California legislature would protect that state’s vets from disciplinary action for discussing cannabis use on animal patients, and New Jersey lawmakers are in the early stages of considering something along similar lines.”

 Medical Marijuana, Inc. is invested in the CBD pet market through portfolio company Phyto Animal Health, which retails a number of CBD and hemp products developed specifically for pets.
-Recently another Medical Marijuana, Inc. subsidiary, Kannaway, began distributing a line of CBD supplements for pets.
+Recently another Medical Marijuana, Inc. subsidiary, Kannaway, began distributing a line of CBD products for pets.
 Dante’s Pure Hemp Oil was featured in coverage by Oracle Dispatch.